 1. Excessive solder joint voiding This is often due to incorrect solder paste selection or process parameters and can compromise the integrity of the attachment and require additional rework, or result in rejection if the voiding is over 25%.

 2. BGA Pad damage during the BGA removal process This is sometimes an unavoidable hazard, and it's made worse when conformal coatings and underfill are used.
 Repairing damaged BGA pads is a time-consuming major headache worth avoiding.

-This means additional rework thermal cycles, and the increased risk of damage with each successive application of heat.
+3. Incorrect BGA orientation or joint bridging.
+This means additional rework thermal cycles and an increased risk of damage with each successive heat application.

 1. Inadequate Operator Training We can't emphasize this enough!
 BGA rework technicians must be fully trained, their skills practiced and developed.
 They must understand the materials they're working with, the tools, the process steps, and the interrelationship of all factors.

 They must have the skills to evaluate and 'size up' a BGA rework situation knowledgeably and skillfully before commencing rework.
 And they must be able to recognize the subtle, tell-tale signs indicating the process is off-track.

 2. Inappropriate Equipment Selection It's an old saying, but true, you need the right tools to do the job properly.
-For BGA rework, the equipment used must have the sophistication, the flexibility, and the capability to sustain a controlled, predictable and repeatable process.
+For BGA rework, the equipment used must have the sophistication, flexibility, and capability to sustain a controlled, predictable, and repeatable process.

 This includes closed-loop thermal sensing and control, the robustness to be able to deliver heat as the process requires, and product handling capabilities for removal and replacement.
 Use the most capable equipment available; this is not an area to cut corners.

-3. Poor Profile Development The BGA rework profile is as important as the assembly reflow profile, and in most cases duplicates it.
+3. Poor Profile Development The BGA rework profile is as important as the assembly reflow profile and, in most cases, duplicates it.
 Without it, you won't achieve a successful and repeatable BGA rework process.

-There's plenty of preparation to do, and do right, before the actual rework cycle begins.
-This includes an accurate assessment of such things as solder ball size; device and ball co-planarity; solder mask damage and missing or contaminated pads at the PCB site.
+There's plenty of preparation to do and do right before the actual rework cycle begins.
+This includes an accurate assessment of such things as solder ball size, device and ball co-planarity, solder mask damage, and missing or contaminated pads at the PCB site.

-Reflow of adjacent component solder connections results in oxidation, de-wetting, pad and lead damage, wicking, starved joints, component damage, and other issues that can create a host of new rework problems.
+5. Collateral Heat Damage Reflow of adjacent component solder connections results in oxidation, de-wetting, pad, and lead damage, wicking, starved joints, component damage, and other issues that can create a host of new rework problems.

-6. Insufficient Post-Placement Inspection The world beneath a BGA component is a hidden mysterious place, but not from today's X-ray inspection machines.
+6. Insufficient Post-Placement Inspection The world beneath a BGA component is mysterious, but not from today's X-ray inspection machines.
 Problems such as excessive voiding and poor placement or alignment are immediately detectable with X-ray inspection.

 Avoiding the 6 Most Common Mistakes in BGA Rework is the best way to ensure a successful, robust, and repeatable process with fewer headaches, higher yields, and reduced costs for a better bottom line.